-4. Plants [help]
+3. Plants [help]

-a.
-Check the types of vegetation found on the site: x deciduous tree: alder, maple, aspen, other x evergreen tree: fir, cedar, pine, other x shrubs x_grass pasture crop or grain Orchards, vineyards or other permanent crops.

-wet soil plants: cattail, buttercup, bullrush, skunk cabbage, other water plants: water lily, eelgrass, milfoil, otherother types of vegetation b.
+- a.
+Check the types of vegetation found on the site: - x\\\\\deciduous tree: alder, maple, aspen, other - x\\\evergreen tree: fir, cedar, pine, other - \x\shrubs - \\x\\grass - \\\\pasture - \\\\crop or grain - \\\\\ Orchards, vineyards or other permanent crops. - wet soil plants: cattail, buttercup, bullrush, skunk cabbage, other - \\\\water plants: water lily, eelgrass, milfoil, other - \\\\other types of vegetation - b.
 What kind and amount of vegetation will be removed or altered?

-Predominantly lawn areas and very minimal ornamental shrubs existing on site c.
+Lawn will be removed for the proposed site improvements.

+c.
 List threatened and endangered species known to be on or near the site.

-N/A d.
-Proposed landscaping, use of native plants, or other measures to preserve or enhance vegetation on the site, if any: Lawn and the use of native plants to restore landscape edges associated with the proposed limits of work e.
+d.
+Proposed landscaping, use of native plants, or other measures to preserve or enhance vegetation on the site, if any:

+Lawn and native shrubs and groundcovers will be added to enhance the vegetation on site.

+e.
 List all noxious weeds and invasive species known to be on or near the site.

-N/A 5.
-Animals [help] a.
+4. Animals [help]

+a.
 List any birds and other animals which have been observed on or near the site or are known to be on or near the site.

-Native robin, crow and other birds of the region are likely present.
-Examples include: birds: hawk, heron, eagle, songbirds, other: mammals: deer, bear, elk, beaver, other: fish: bass, salmon, trout, herring, shellfish, other b.
+Robin, crow and other native birds to the region are likely present birds: hawk, heron, eagle, songbirds, other: mammals: deer, bear, elk, beaver, other: fish: bass, salmon, trout, herring, shellfish, other \\\\\ b.
 List any threatened and endangered species known to be on or near the site.

+Examples include:

-N/A c.
+c.
 Is the site part of a migration route?
 If so, explain.

 Not that we are aware of.